 - Choosing and setting up a bug bounty platform — such as Bugcrowd or HackerOne — for receiving, organizing, analyzing, understanding, and offering rewards for vulnerability reports from third-party researchers.
 (We don’t recommend trying to build-out and manage this infrastructure yourself.)

-- Priming your vulnerability management processes to handle the influx of new reports that will come and need to be triaged and remediated.
+- Priming your vulnerability management processes to handle the influx of new reports that will need to be triaged and remediated.
 This includes highlighting how triages are handled and designating remediation teams.

 - Crafting your policy/rules page.
 This page commonly contains your disclosure policy, rules of engagement, scope, service-level agreements (such as time to respond to a new report and time to bounty after validation), and other important information.